spacewalkproject/spacewalk-wiki/Features_MultiOrg3_SystemMigration.md

  * snapshots

 As a result, the system after migration requires some additional configuration to be applied to it, either using the web-UI or XMLRPC APIs.
 In order to minimize the amount configuration needed after the migration, it is desirable to have this work done as part of the migration itself by leveraging an Activation Key, similar to what can be done when a system registers in to an organization.

-== Requirements ==
+## Requirements

  * Support usage of an optional activation key when performing a system migration.
 This must be supported by both:
    * the XMLRPC API org.migrateSystems
    * the spacewalk-utils migrate-system-profile script
-   * '''TODO''': Do we need to support using more than 1 activation key during a system migration?
+   * *TODO*: Do we need to support using more than 1 activation key during a system migration?
      [[BR]]''I don't know.
 We'd have to discuss this and the implications -taw''

  * The activation key specified during migration must exist in the destination org.